Quantum Computing Modalities: Measurement-Based Quantum Computing (MBQC)

 Advantages

 - Suitable for Photonic Implementation: One of the biggest motivations for MBQC is in linear optics (photonic) quantum computing.
 Photons don’t interact easily, making two-qubit gates probabilistic and challenging (as per the KLM scheme).
 However, creating entangled cluster states of photons (via probabilistic entangling gates or parametric down-conversion sources) and then measuring them is a viable route.
 Photons can be generated in entangled webs (for example, through time-bin entanglement or by entangling photon pairs and fusing clusters together), and once you have a large photonic cluster, you just measure each photon’s polarization or phase at the required angle to perform the computation.
 This avoids trying to do deterministic photon-photon gates during the computation; all the interference and entanglement is upfront.
-Companies like PsiQuantum and Xanadu, and research groups worldwide, are pursuing photonic quantum computers that heavily rely on MBQC with cluster states of light.
+Companies like PsiQuantum, Xanadu, and QuiX Quantum, along with research groups worldwide, are pursuing photonic quantum computers that rely on MBQC with cluster states of light.
 In these systems, measurement is technically easier than maintaining long-lived quantum memories, which MBQC leverages by consuming qubits quickly.

 - Temporal and Distributed Flexibility: Because measurement-based computing separates the entanglement resource from processing, one can imagine modular or distributed quantum computing scenarios.
 For instance, different cluster state portions could be prepared in parallel (or even in different locations) and then connected (via Bell measurements or fusion operations) into a larger cluster.
 Also, one can produce cluster states on-the-fly: e.g. a time-multiplexed cluster state where entangled photons are generated sequentially and coupled by delay lines.
 This was demonstrated in continuous-variable clusters where arbitrary size cluster states can be built in time domain.
 This extensibility means MBQC can be scalable in a pipelined fashion — you don’t need all qubits present from the start, you can keep adding and measuring.